 Another form of these object lessons, which is also a Figures of Speech, are “shadows,” which are representations of something yet future (as well as representations of things in heaven, which is beyond time), which are current objects or events similar in some manner; which serve as an example so that identification can be made with something that will occur yet to come.

-As the name implies, a shadow is vague concerning the thing that it represents, and is seen prior to the arrival of the object it represents (much like a shadow on the ground reaches a destination before the subject is represents).
+As the name implies, a shadow is vague concerning the thing that it represents and is seen prior to the arrival of the object it represents (much like a shadow on the ground reaches a destination before the subject is represented).

 The following Scriptures address shadows in the Scripture.